 Co-option, to be used to maintain membership numbers as soon as a vacancy arises

 Regular and interim elections will be conducted by Clackmannanshire Council.
 Co-options will be conducted by community councils.

+In the event of exceptional circumstances which prevent the Council from conducting community council elections within a reasonable timescale, the Council’s Monitoring Officer will have the authority to make decisions which allow a community council to maintain its membership in order to be able to fulfil its statutory function.

 Election Methods